-Los Angeles construction attorney Steven R. Lovett has been representing property owners, homeowners and developers for nearly 40 years.
+Attorney Steven R. Lovett has been representing property owners, homeowners, and developers for nearly 40 years.
 We leverage his profound knowledge in an increasingly complicated construction law landscape.
 By focusing on preventive law, we are often able to avoid costly litigation.

 The following is a summary of some of the legal issues affecting property owners and developers.
 Please also visit the following pages:

 - Requirement for Private Payment Bond or Security on Large Projects